What is Dehumidifier Mode in AC?

 When the relative humidity gets to a certain level, you can feel like the air conditioner is not even on.

 And usually what happens is that you run to turn the thermostat down cooler.

 Then there is no cool air coming from it at all.

-Another reason that humidity threatens your AC unit is that you were system has to run on overdrive to keep up with the extra demand that the humidity places on it.
+Another reason that humidity threatens your AC unit is that your system has to run on overdrive to keep up with the extra demand that the humidity places on it.

 The function I’m talking about is the air conditioner dehumidifier mode.

-The air conditioner dehumidifier mode is usually represented buy a raindrop symbol on the thermostat.
-It is also called the dry mode if you have a air conditioner with this function but it does not say dehumidifier.
+The air conditioner dehumidifier mode is usually represented by a raindrop symbol on the thermostat.
+It is also called the dry mode if you have an air conditioner with this function but it does not say dehumidifier.

 Does an air conditioner dehumidify?

 It turns off the cooling function and slows down the fan so that the air conditioning functions as a dehumidifier to reduce the moisture in the air.

 By reducing the moisture in the air, you can regain comfortability without even having the cool mode running.